Sports Psychiatry

 However, there are times when physiological factors negatively impact both performance and the quality of athletes’ lives despite countless efforts to think positively or be grateful for what they have.
 Concerns such as anxiety, depression, eating disorders, trauma, and ADHD can be exhausting to manage.

-At time like these, the care of a sports psychiatrist can be integral to improving an athlete’s mental health.
+The care of a specialized sports psychiatrist can be integral to improving an athlete’s mental health.

 This is not about weakness.
-Its not a matter of mental toughness.
-Sometimes, neurotransmitters lead to brain imbalances that athletes simply cannot outthink, out-meditate, or out-run.
+It is not a matter of mental toughness.
+Sometimes, neurotransmitters lead to brain imbalances that athletes simply cannot outthink, out run, or out meditate.

-Athlete Insight recognizes that athletes need a variety of treatment options.
+Athlete Insight recognizes that athletes need a variety of treatment options, including the care of sport-specialized medication management.

 Are you exhausted from constantly trying to manage overwhelming thoughts?